hindu-comm/mail_stream_indology/2016/09/New_article_on_Sansk/118__Ananya_Vajpeyi.md

 that academics need to step out of the ivory tower and resist the government’s manipulation of this ancient language.

-​Thanks and all best,
+Thanks and all best,

-Ananya Vajpeyi. ​
+Ananya Vajpeyi.

 --